Postpartum blood sugar after gestational diabetes: What to expect, what’s normal, and when to take a deep breath.

 All of that can affect your numbers, mood, and recovery.

 Even if your blood sugar normalizes, it’s important to follow up with your healthcare provider.
+Postpartum glucose testing is recommended for all women who experienced gestational diabetes mellitus, as they are at higher risk of developing type 2.

 Here’s what most guidelines (like ACOG and ADA) recommend:

-Every 1–3 years after: Routine screening, especially if you have risk factors
+Every 1–3 years after: Routine screening, especially if you have risk factors or have previously been tested for glucose intolerance.

 Why?